gary9204/StuckFactsheet/doc/source/test_manual/test_cases/case_sheet_file.rst

    title on right)

    a. *Expect:* Open dialog disappears.
-   #. *Expect:* Second window appears with window title "beta".
+   #. *Expect:* Second window appears with window title "Beta".
    #. *Expect:* Name is "Beta".
    #. *Expect:* Title is "Second factsheet".
    #. *Expect:* Summary contains "This is the second factsheet."